-Our taught curriculum broadly follows and, at times, goes beyond the (National Curriculum) at K3,4, and 5 and is formally assessed at the end of all Key Stages.
-At KS4 by GCSEs and at the end of KS5 by A levels.
-The details of which exam boards are used at GCSE and A level by our different subjects can be found in the individual subject information GCSE and GCE guides.
-Our pupils also take GL summative assessments at the end of years 7, 8, and 9 in English and Mathematics.

-Pupils entering the school in years 7-9 take the Midyis and CAT4 baseline test in September in their year of entry; all pupils take the Yellis baseline test at the start of year 10.
-Pupils entering the Sixth Form will take the Alis baseline test.
-The outcomes of all tests are shared with pupils and parents by request, but form part of informed discussions about a pupil's potential.
-They are used to make sure that the curriculum offer is individualised to need.

-Time awarded to each subject in each year group is visually explained in the curriculum model in appendix 1.
+- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the (National Curriculum) at KS3-5 and is formally assessed internally at the end of each year in KS3; at KS4 by GCSEs and at the end of KS5 by A levels.
+The details of which exam boards are used at GCSE and A level by our different subjects can be found in the individual subject information section on our website.
+Our pupils also take GL summative assessments at the end of years; 7-9 in English and Mathematics. - 2.2 Pupils entering the school in years 7-9 take the CAT4 baseline test in September in their year of entry; all pupils take the CAT4 baseline test at the start of year 10.
+Pupils entering the Sixth Form will take the CAT4 baseline test.
+The outcomes of all tests are shared with teachers in order to influence discussions about a pupil's potential.
+They are used to make sure that the curriculum offer is individualised to need. - 2.3 Time awarded to each subject in each year group is visually explained in the example curriculum model in appendix 1.